djsun/kronos/README.md

 ## Feedback

-I would appreciate your feedback.
+We would appreciate your feedback.
 Thanks!
-(David James, Sunlight Labs, Washington, DC)